 If you watch public TV and love travel, chances are you own a couple of Rick Steves Travel Guides – or you've thumbed through a few, when thinking of traveling to Europe.

-With an almost cult-like following for his particular brand of travel, Rick Steves has - for most of his adult life - guided, tutored, and educated travelers throughout the nooks and crannies of Europe.
+With an almost cult-like following for his particular brand of travel, Rick Steves has - for most of his adult life - guided, tutored, and educated travelers through the nooks and crannies of Europe.

-Rick knows Europe - literally - like the back of his hand.
+Rick knows Europe literally like the back of his hand.

 Having made his first Continental trip as a teenager, he’s grown to be the authority figure for travelers wanting a personally styled, fully-immersed European trip.

-But you will know and understand what you see!
+But you will know and understand what you see.